 Many leaders in the nonprofit sector work under conditions of unrelenting stress and continuous challenges which can potentially lead to burnout.
 The enormous demands of their jobs, often combined with financial pressure, can prevent them from taking time off for much-needed rejuvenation.

-In an effort to replenish the stores of energy and inspiration for our community’s most gifted leaders, The Fieldstone Leadership Network and the Clare Rose Foundation have joined forces to offer the Clare Rose Sabbatical Program as part of the Fieldstone Leadership Network.
-This program offers up to four nonprofits with the following:
+In an effort to replenish the stores of energy and inspiration for our community’s most gifted leaders, The Fieldstone Leadership Network San Diego and the Clare Rose Foundation have joined forces to offer the Clare Rose Sabbatical Program as part of the Fieldstone Leadership Network San Diego.
+This program offers two nonprofits with the following:

 - Individual stipends and expenses of up to $40,000 to cover salary, benefits, and travel to reflect or otherwise renew themselves in whatever manner they propose.